First-Time Home Buyer Programs in Oklahoma article content

 Requirements:

 - Income limits and purchase‑price caps are county and product specific—check OHFA income charts (limits vary by household size).
-Typical limits for higher‑cost counties for a 4‑person household are commonly in roughly the $90,000–$150,000 range, but verify the exact county table.
-See OHFA product notices.
+Typical limits for higher‑cost counties for a 4‑person household commonly fall roughly in the $90,000–$150,000 range, but confirm the exact county table on OHFA product pages.
 (OHFA DPA Products).

-- Minimum credit score: lender and product determined; common program minimums are often in the 620–640 range for conventional/HFA products, while FHA follows HUD rules.
+- Minimum credit score: lender and product determined; common program minimums are often in the 620–640 range for conventional/HFA products, while FHA follows HUD rules (see HUD/FHA).
 Confirm with your lender.

-- Debt‑to‑income: underwriting is lender/investor driven; many buyers qualify with total DTI near 45% and some loans allow higher ratios with compensating factors or AUS approval.
+- Debt‑to‑income: underwriting is lender/investor driven; many buyers qualify with total DTI near 45% and some loans allow higher ratios with compensating factors or automated underwriting system (AUS) approval.

 - Homebuyer education or counseling is required for many OHFA and HOME‑funded local programs.